daxiondi/WebRTC-Client-Record/README.md

+# WebRTC Community
+Welcome to join the [WebRTC Community](https://webrtcsample.ink/).
+Y
+ou can use English to ask your questions and communicate with webrtc scholars in various countries.

+We hope this can help more people

 # WebRTC-Client-Record
 Local recording using webrtc

 Use getdisplaymedia to capture the user selected screen and getusermedia local audio.

 If you use Chrome browser to capture the voice of a remote participant through system audio, make sure you click capture audio and the echocancellation parameter eliminates the local echo

 # Installation
 *This document applies to [Jitsi Meet](https://github.com/jitsi/jitsi-meet) client recording, but in theory it applies to client recording for all streaming media servers*